mnahmias/intro-js/slides/intro-js.md

 * Strings are surrounded by quotes
 <br>
 ```
-'How is the weather today?'
+var string = 'How is the weather today?';
 ```